 The automatic exporting feature can also be useful for things like when working with vendors, integrating with in-house CRMs, updating finance systems, managing events, or working with agencies.

 Updating data in your CRM either meant endless searching in by-hand updates in a CRM that wasn’t made to facilitate the need, or exporting the data, working on it in Excel, and then re-importing the data back into your CRM.

 And if you wanted to work with someone else on it?
-Then you are sharing Excel files back and forth through email.
-Each time you work on the document, you have to make sure that you are using the most recently updated version, or else you risk making a confusing mess out of the whole task.
+Then you share Excel files back and forth through email.
+Each time you work on the document, you have to ensure that you are using the most recently updated version, or else you risk making a confusing mess out of the whole task.

 Then, you can push the data directly to your CRM without having to go through the annoying exporting and importing process.
 This saves you time and allows every member of your team to manually update data without having to pass Excel files back and forth.

 One of the biggest concerns — and particularly among enterprise companies — when it comes to editing your CRM data is ensuring that you have a proper audit trail in place.

 This way, if something goes wrong, you can always look back and determine what happened.
 Insycle’s activity tracker gives you a full picture of what was changed (including values from both before and after the changes), along with who made the changes.

 Accurately tracking who makes changes to your CRM data and what changes are made delivers peace of mind and tighter data governance processes.